This topic introduces the basic principles, scenarios, and use cases of RocketMQ message tracing.

-Definition: Message trace is the complete route information of a message from its issuance by the producer to its consumption by a consumer, consisting of the time, location and other information on every node.
+Definition: Message tracing shows the complete links of a message from its issuance by the producer to its consumption by a consumer, and consists of the time, location, and other information on every node.

 |Sending duration||Consumption duration||Message tag|

 You can use the message tracing tool for troubleshooting when messages are not sent and received as expected in the production environment.
-Query a message’s trace by the its properties (message ID, message key, and topic) to check the sending and receiving status of the message, and in the end help diagnose the problem.
+Query the trace of a message by its properties (message ID, message key, or topic) to check the sending and receiving status of the message, helping diagnose the problem.

-Suppose you find out that you have not received a message as expected based on the log information, then please follow the steps below to use message tracing to troubleshoot the issue.
+Assume that you find out that you have not received a message as expected based on the log information.
+Perform the following steps to troubleshoot the issue with message tracing:

 Collect the information about the message that you suspect went wrong, including the message ID, message key, topic, and approximate sending time.

-Check the result, and analyze the cause.
-If the trace shows that the message has not been consumed, you can go to the Consumers page to check whether there are any messages accumulated, which may cause the issue.
+Check the results and analyze for the cause.
+If the trace shows that the message has not been consumed, you can go to the Consumers page to check whether there are any messages accumulated.

-If the message has been consumed, find the corresponding client and the message delivery time displayed in the consumption information, and log on to the client to view the log.
+If the message has been consumed, locate the corresponding client and the message delivery time in the consumption information, and log on to the client to view the log.